-The success of the implementation of the Community Action Plan requires the efforts of all community members.
-Once the Community Action Plan is approved by the Community Services Committee, the implementation of recommendations will be conducted in collaboration with a broad range of stakeholders in the community.
+The success of the implementation of the updated Community Action Plan requires the efforts of all community members.
+Once the updated Community Action Plan is approved by Council, the Region will press for implementation by continuing to work with a broad range of stakeholders in the community.
 Close working relationships with both the public and private sector, of which the Alliance to End Homelessness plays an integral role, will be essential for the further development and implementation of the recommendations.

-In addition, ongoing monitoring of contributing factors to homelessness (both individual and system-level factors) is essential to ensure that the implementation of recommendations responds to current and future needs of persons who are homeless or at risk of becoming homeless.
+In addition, ongoing monitoring of contributing factors to homelessness (both individual and system-level factors), continues to be essential to ensure that the implementation of recommendations responds to current and future needs of persons who are homeless or at risk of becoming homeless.